Eden Geothermal Limited

 Tony Bennett, Operations Director

-Tony is a mining engineer, with a wide knowledge of the geology and mining in Cornwall.
+Tony is a mining engineer, with a wide knowledge of geology and mining in Cornwall.
 Between 1980 and 1991 Tony worked as Drilling Support Engineer during the drilling of the three 2,000 – 2,500 m deep wells in the Carnmenellis Granite at the Camborne School of Mines Hot Dry Rock Geothermal Project.
 After this he became Technical Engineer involved with various aspects of creating, developing, testing and remediating the demonstration EGS reservoirs; latterly assisted with the feasibility assessment for a 6km deep system.
 Subsequently he worked for a mining consultancy based in Cornwall until joining EGS Energy in 2010 as Operations Manager, before becoming an Executive Director in 2013.
 Since 2017, Tony has also worked on the United Downs Deep Geothermal Project for Geoscience Ltd.

-Operational and Technical Management
+Operations and Technical

 Dr Joerg Baumgaertner, Drilling Manager